Women and Underrepresented Creatives Need Support

 MEET AMANDA

-A neurodivergent artist on the autism spectrum attending a prestigious design school.
-She has received financial aid based on income and portfolio.
-And her dream is to work as a costume designer in film, animation, or games.
+A neurodivergent artist on the autism spectrum attending a prestigious design school, Amanda received financial aid based on income and portfolio, with a dream of working as a costume designer in film, animation, or games.

-In class she receives a prompt like, design a "cool sci-fi warrior".
-For some this is fun, a what if - they see opportunity.
-For her this is stressful, she is so caught in the abstract…unclear about the expectations…that she struggles to move forward.
+In class she received prompts like, design a "cool sci-fi warrior".
+For some, this is fun, a what if–they see opportunity.
+For Amanda, this is stressful; she is so caught in the abstract, so unclear about the expectations, that she struggles to move forward.
 What does “cool” mean?
 What do they expect from me?
-How can I define a successful solution when it’s so abstract.
+How can I define a successful solution when it’s so abstract?

-She needs added time to find the logic in the assignment through deeper research, leading her to struggle to finish within the timelines given.
-She’s frustrated the whole time, and then when she gets negative feedback, it’s often just as abstract to her.
+Amanda needed additional time to find the logic in the assignment through deeper research, leading her to struggle to finish within the timelines given.
+She felt frustrated the whole time, and when she received negative feedback, it often seemed just as abstract to her.

-After all the effort she put in choosing accurate period options, the feedback is that she needs to improve the appeal, another abstract/subjective word, and it confuses her, making her feel that her approach and efforts aren’t understood or accepted.
+Despite all the effort she put into choosing accurate options, the feedback asked her to improve the “appeal”, another abstract/subjective word.
+This confused her further, making her feel that her approach and efforts aren’t understood or accepted….but the “acceptable” approach is beyond her comprehension.

 Amanda was quickly burning out while coping with an insidious lie: